Acorn Street in Beacon Hill in Boston

 Boston Public Library in Copley Square

 Your next stop on the best things to do in Boston tour is Copley Square.
-Adjacent to Back Bay, Newbury Street, and the Trinity Church is the neighborhood named after painter John Singleton Copley and once known as “Art Square”
+Adjacent to Back Bay, Newbury Street, and the Trinity Church is the neighborhood named after painter John Singleton Copley and once known as “Art Square”.

 Located at the Southeastern corner of Copley Square is Copley Place (100 Huntington Ave., Boston, MA), an upscale shopping center chock-full of designer duds in a pleasing setting.